mosesestrada/OrganizationalUnits/README.md

 <h2>Program walk-through:</h2>

 <p align="center">
-For this demonstration we already have our virtual machines and domain controller set up.
-From the left pane of Hyper-V Manager, select CORPSERVER.
+From the left pane of Hyper-V Manager, select your host which in this demonstration is CORPSERVER.
 From the Virtual Machines pane, right-click CorpDC and then select Connect.

 <br/>